martin-bartolo/stablediffusion-fastapi/README.md

     Save the file with <kbd>Ctrl</kbd> + <kbd>X</kbd> and then <kbd>Enter</kbd> to confirm the name.

+    Restart the server

+    ```bash
+    sudo service nginx restart
+    ```

-12. We can now start the server again.
+13. We can now start the server again.
 Go back to the repository directory

     ```bash
     cd ~/stablediffusion-fastpi